 As you see I gave you plenty of reasons to sew a pillowcase.
 With that said here is a tutorial to show you how easy it is to sew your own silk (cotton and linen will do also of course) pillowcase.

 Measure the length (a) and the width (b) of your pillow.
 Also please note that measurements in this article are provided in metrics so if you are used to working with the imperial system please use this chat from www.craftsy.com or this chat from www.ludlowquiltandsew.co.uk Use this figure below for cutting your fabric.
 You have to cut a rectangle with length = a + a + 30 cm + 5 cm + 5 cm

 and width = b + 1.5 cm + 1.5 cm

 Pre-wash your silk fabric in warm water and let it air-dry.
 If we are going to use it for bedding it has to go to the washer regularly.

-Before pre-washing it is better to serge (to finish) 2 raw edges (other two are selvages, they don’t unravel) because the silk fabric is fraying a lot and if you pre-wash in the washing machine without finishing the edges first you will lose quite a lot of fabric in both ends.
+Before pre-washing it is better to serge (to finish) 2 raw edges (the other two are selvages, they don’t unravel) because the silk fabric is fraying a lot and if you pre-wash in the washing machine without finishing the edges first you will lose quite a lot of fabric in both ends.

 So I pre-washed it in warm water (so it will not shrink later) and let it dry outside (not in the dryer).
 After that, I ironed it with a steam iron.

 Cut the fabric using the figure above.
-You have to cut fabric very straight.
+You have to cut the fabric very straight.
 I have a tutorial on my blog “How to cut fabric perfectly straight”.
 Subscribe to my blog in the form below and you can read and use it.